Friday, May 10, 2019

 FFB: Death Croons the Blues - James Ronald

 THE CHARACTERS: Death Croons the Blues (1934) is the second novel to feature James Ronald's only series detective, crime reporter Julian Mendoza.
 We learn a lot about Mendoza in a few paragraphs.
 That he has lived a life of adventure as a journalist.
 Among his many souvenirs he can count a disabling injury he sustained after a run-in with a lion in Africa when he was 33 years old.
 The injury left him with a partially paralyzed right leg and he now walks with a limp and often must use a cane.
 He is one of the many reporter detectives who were popular with writers during the heyday of crime reporting.
-Like Robin Bishop (in the early novels of Gregory Homes) he outsmarts the police at the own game often beating them to the crime scenes, finding evidence that he withholds from them until it suits his purpose.
-Late in this outing he also recruits a small band of journalist colleagues as watchmen and spies who fool suspects into thinking that they are being watched and guarded by plainclothes detectives. his disability does not prevent him from acting out and defending himself from dangerous criminals.
+Like Robin Bishop (in the early novels of Gregory Homes) he outsmarts the police at their own game often beating them to the crime scenes, finding evidence that he withholds until it suits his purpose to hand it over.
+Late in this outing he also recruits a small band of journalist colleagues as watchmen and spies who fool suspects into thinking that they are being watched and guarded by plainclothes detectives.
+His disability does not prevent him from acting out and defending himself from dangerous criminals.
 More than a few times his cane comes in handy in disarming gun toting aggressors.

 This is a straightforward detective novel with a lot of action sequences.
 We get some unusual point of view scenes too from the primary suspect Honorable Timothy Brett who was being blackmailed by Adele and who owns the twin to the Ghurka knife that Cuffy took from the murder scene.
 The two knives are prominently displayed in Brett's home and anyone who knows him would immediately recognize the weapon used to kill Adele.
 Mendoza is sure that such a blatant use of a unique weapon is sure sign of Brett's innocence and that someone is framing him for the murder.
 It doesn't help that Adele's nosy neighbor Miss Purdy saw a man knock three times on Adele's front door and enter her apartment the very night she was killed.
 She also has a eidetic memory and gives an intricately detailed description of the man matching Timothy Brett's likeness perfectly.